Super Bowl LI: First half

-The first quarter of Super Bowl LI was scoreless, with each team punting twice.
-The longest play from scrimmage was a 37-yard carry by Falcons running back Devonta Freeman, which did not lead to any points, though it would be the longest run of the game for either team.
+The first quarter was scoreless, with each team punting twice.
+The longest play from scrimmage was the Falcons' first offensive play, a 37-yard run by running back Devonta Freeman.
+Although this did not lead to any points, it was the longest rushing play of the game.

-On the first play of the second quarter, New England's quarterback Tom Brady completed a 27-yard pass to wide receiver Julian Edelman on the Falcons 33-yard line.
-But on the next play, linebacker Deion Jones stripped the ball from running back LeGarrette Blount; the fumble was recovered by defensive back Robert Alford on the 29-yard line.
-On the next two plays, Matt Ryan completed passes to Julio Jones for gains of 19 and 23 yards.
-Freeman ran the ball on the next three plays, covering the remaining 29 yards to the end zone, with the last carry being a 5-yard touchdown run that put Atlanta on the board with a 7–0 lead.
+On the first play of the second quarter, Patriots quarterback Brady completed a 27-yard pass to wide receiver Julian Edelman to reach the Atlanta 33-yard line.
+But on the next play, linebacker Deion Jones stripped the ball from running back LeGarrette Blount, and cornerback Robert Alford recovered the fumble on the 29-yard line.
+Atlanta capitalized on the turnover, moving the ball 71 yards in five plays.
+First, quarterback Matt Ryan completed back-to-back passes to wide receiver Julio Jones for gains of 19 and 23 yards, then Freeman ran the ball on the next three plays, covering the remaining 29 yards to the end zone, with the last carry being a 5-yard touchdown run that put the Falcons into a 7–0 lead.

-New England failed to get a first down on the series following the Freeman score, and the Falcons moved the ball 62 yards in five plays.
-Ryan started the drive with a 24-yard completion to Taylor Gabriel, then completed a pass to Jones for an 18-yard gain.
+After forcing New England to a three-and-out on their next possession, Atlanta put together another five-play scoring drive, this one in 62 yards.
+Ryan started the drive with a 24-yard completion to wide receiver Taylor Gabriel, then completed a pass to Jones for an 18-yard gain.
 On 3rd-and-9, he threw a 19-yard touchdown pass to tight end Austin Hooper, giving the Falcons a 14–0 lead.
-It was the largest deficit Brady had ever faced in his seven Super Bowl appearances, and it would soon grow larger.

-New England responded with a drive to the Falcons' 23, aided by three defensive holding penalties against the Atlanta defense, each one giving them a first down on a third down play.
-However, on 3rd-and-6, Brady threw a pass that was intercepted by Alford and returned 82 yards for a touchdown, increasing Atlanta's lead to 21–0.
-It was the first time in his career that Brady had thrown a Pick Six in his 33 postseason games, and Alford's 82-yard return was the second longest interception return in Super Bowl history.
+The Patriots responded with a drive to the Atlanta 23, aided by two receptions by tight end Martellus Bennett for 25 yards and three holding penalties against the Atlanta defense, each one giving New England a first down on a third down play.
+However, on 3rd-and-6, Brady threw a pass intended for wide receiver Danny Amendola that was intercepted and returned 82 yards for a touchdown by Alford, increasing the Falcons' lead to 21–0.
+It was the first time in his career that Brady had thrown a pick six in his 33 postseason games, and Alford's 82-yard return was the second longest interception return in Super Bowl history.

-Getting the ball back with 2:20 left in the second quarter, Brady completed a 15-yard pass to Martellus Bennett, and then a short pass to running back James White, who took off for a 28-yard gain.
-The drive stalled at the Falcons 20-yard line, but Stephen Gostkowski successfully made a field goal with two seconds left on the clock to send the teams into their locker rooms with the score 21–3.
+Getting the ball back on his own 25-yard line with 2:20 left in the half, Brady completed a 15-yard pass to Bennett, then a short pass to running back James White, who took off for a 28-yard gain.
+The drive stalled at the Atlanta 20-yard line, but kicker Stephen Gostkowski made a successful 41-yard field goal with two seconds left on the clock to send the teams into halftime with the score 21–3 in favor of the Falcons.